These third-party candidates could have a big impact on the midterms

 Bolstering that possibility is the fact that Hazel garnered fresh attention this week when he shared a debate stage with Abrams and Kemp, giving him a major platform to make his case to Georgia voters.

-Granted, most surveys show Kemp barely a majority — though just barely.
+Granted, most surveys show Kemp with a majority — though just barely.

 An Emerson College-The Hill survey taken earlier this month found Kemp leading Abrams 51 percent to 46 percent.